cwendorf/cwendorf/mentoring.md

 ## Student Mentoring

+Like most of the UWSP Psychology faculty, I regularly involve students in my research.
+Students can become involved in any phase of a research project, from writing a research proposal and designing the study to analyzing and presenting the findings.
+The end-goal for a project is to present it at the College of Letters and Science Undergraduate Research Symposium.

 ### Social and Cultural Psychology

 Stanton, S., & Wierzba, B. (2016, May). _Surely you are not a sarcastic person: Measuring sarcasm as a personality trait_ \[Poster session\].
 Letters and Science Undergraduate Research Symposium, University of Wisconsin – Stevens Point.
 (Faculty Sponsor: Craig A. Wendorf)